jpadgett314/jpadgett314.github.io/README.md

  - CSS Change Border Color of Active Input Textbox: https://www.codegrepper.com/code-examples/css/css+change+border+color+of+active+input+text+box
  - Lock the Width of a Textbox: https://stackoverflow.com/questions/8205384/lock-the-width-of-a-textbox, so that my textarea form element could be resized vertically but not horizontally.
  - How to Create a Smooth Scrolling Effect: https://www.w3schools.com/howto/howto_css_smooth_scroll.asp#section1.
 For navigation autoscrolling.

+## Time spent

+Though it is a sipmle site, it is my first.
+About 30 hours were spent creating it.

+## How to open

 All of the functionality of this site is available if `index.html` is opened in a modern browser.
 Visual Studio Code with the Live Server extension is recommended for editing.